jamct/DoorsignEPD/README.md

 * `door_sign_csv` (list of people working in a room, information taken from a csv file or google spreadsheet)
 * `static_image` (showing a random image (scaled to display size) from server/contents/static_image.
 Just put your image here)
 * `weather_station` (showing demo temperature an weather with icons)
+* `harry` (simple shoutbox script - allows users to post their own message on the display!)

 ## Dependencies